Rodrigo-Vernizzi/OpenCV/README.md

-I am beggin to learn OpenCV, TensorFLow and YOLO, so I created this to keep track of my improvement
+I am beggining to learn OpenCV, TensorFLow and YOLO, so I created this to keep track of my improvement